elastic/elasticsearch-dsl-py/docs/index.rst

 In this example you can see:

-  * providing a :ref:`default connection`
+- providing a default connection

-  * defining fields with mapping configuration
+- defining fields with mapping configuration

-  * setting index name
+- setting index name

-  * defining custom methods
+- defining custom methods

-  * overriding the built-in ``.save()`` method to hook into the persistence life cycle
+- overriding the built-in ``.save()`` method to hook into the persistence life cycle

-  * retrieving and saving the object into Elasticsearch
+- retrieving and saving the object into Elasticsearch

-  * accessing the underlying client for other APIs
+- accessing the underlying client for other APIs

 You can see more in the :ref:`persistence` chapter.